 Derived from: "Reclaiming operations are never easy.
 If reclaiming scientific research means re-embedding the sciences in a messy world, it is not only a question of accepting this world as such, but of positively appreciating it, of learning how to foster and strengthen, in Whitehead's words, 'the habits of concrete appreciation of the individual facts in their full interplay of emergent values'."
-Isabelle Stengers, Another Science is Possible: A Manifesto for Slow Science (Cambridge: Polity, 2018), 122.
+Isabelle Stengers, Another Science is Possible: A Mnifesto for Slow Science (Cambridge: Polity, 2018), 122.

-^{21 &}quot;...referencing and citation in Black studies are what Carmen Kynard calls 'vernacular insurrections': narratives that are 'not only counter hegemonic, but also affirmative of new, constantly mutating languages, identities, political methodologies, and social understandings that communities form in and of themselves both inwardly and outwardly . . not merely the bits and pieces chipped off or chipping away at dominant culture, but a whole new emergence."
+^{21 &}quot;...referencing and citation in Black studies are what Carmen Kynard calls 'vernacular insurrections': narratives that are 'not only counter hegemonic, but also affirmative of new, constantly mutating languages, identities, political methodologies, and social understandings that communities form in and of themselves both inwardly and outwardly . . . not merely the bits and pieces chipped off or chipping away at dominant culture, but a whole new emergence."
 Katherine McKittrick, Dear Science and Other Stories, (Durham: Duke University Press, 2021), 26-27.
 McKittrick is citing Carmen Kynard, Vernacular Insurrections: Race, Black Protest, and the New Century in Composition Literacies Studies (Albany: SUNY Press, 2013), 10-11.

-can circumvent their speech from being flagged.
-Twitter has what they call a Hate Lab that works on algorithms "to end hate speech and improve healthy conversations online."22 Formally codifying the understanding of what hate speech consists of leaves plenty of ways to work around a detection algorithm, and so methods of pursuing reckless harassment and hate speech have become plentiful.
+22 https://developer.twitter.com/en/community/success-stories/hatelab come plentiful.
 One can, for instance, make use of stylistic devices such as metonymy, antiphrasis, or irony.
 On French Twitter, immigrants and their children are referred to mockingly as "chances for the country," which implies that a certain category of immigrants' contribution to society is nefarious.
 By using such masked language, the messages escape hate speech detection while continuing to spread their harm.
 Of course, the deciphering of such allusions requires a familiarisation with the vernacular codes of these communities.
-Emoiis are also used as signifiers of a shared universe of references.
+Emojis are also used as signifiers of a shared universe of references.
 For the French it might be the map, a signifier of white supremacism that nods towards a map of the average IQs by country.23 As such, it is important to remember that hate speech can also be vernacular language.

 On the other hand, vernacular communication can be harmfully misunderstood by algorithms trained with a normative use of language in mind.
 This is the case with Perspective, the toxic speech detection API from Jigsaw (Google), which has a history of flagging African American Vernacular English (AAVE) as toxic.24 Still, as of early 2021, Perspective was processing about 500 million requests daily in online spaces such as the comment sections of El País, Disqus, The New York Times, and others.25 The risks of these language models reinforcing standards and refusing vernaculars are hard to understate.
-Communities that have been and still are marginalised become marginalised further through the rejection of their linguistic expression.
+Communities that have been and still are marginalised, become marginalised further through the rejection of their linguistic expression.

 Both cases show that language models are not able to adapt to contexts and that moderation should not be left to automated systems.
-The vernacular and the systematic are hard to pull apart, resulting in a complex
+The vernacular and the systematic are hard to pull apart, resulting in a complex interrelation that is urgent to be thought through, not just in the interest of platforms.